creativetech123/exam/README.md

 Cons:

-- SQL is not a programming language!!
+- SQL is not a programming language.
 - Storing business logic is not the primary goal of a database engine.
 - You are broking the correct separation of concerns.
 A database engine must be used only for saving items (and doing some light related tasks).
 - Doing that can (and will) make the database engine become a heavy resources consumer and a system bottleneck.
 - You can not make tests.
 In fact, you can but is extremelly difficult and sometimes is no use of doing them.
-- Programmers will fed up and quit.
+- Programmers can lose their motivation if they have to work exclusively with SQL for a long span of time.

 ## Exercise 2